 Art.
-4.7 - Courses taken Outside of the Consortium
+4.7 - Courses taken Outside of the Master in Global Challenges for Sustainability.

-- 1. Students enrolled in the degree programme are only allowed to take credit-bearing modules offered by the Consortium within the framework of the Master's Global Challenges for Sustainability. - 2.
-Physical mobility between the universities in the Consortium is compulsory and encouraged, both short-term and long-term as further described in art.
+- Students enrolled in the degree programme are only allowed to take credit-bearing modules offered by the Master in Global Challenges for Sustainability within the framework of the Master's Global Challenges for Sustainability. - 2.
+Physical mobility among the CHARM-EU universities participating in the Masters is compulsory and encouraged, both short-term and long-term as further described in art.
 5.4 mobility.